 Port Waratah actively seeks to understand the expectations of those in our surrounding communities so that we can meet their various interests and concerns.
 We understand the community’s expectations may extend beyond regulatory compliance and we work hard to continuously improve our operational, environmental and social performance.

 One of the ways we support this process is by conducting community surveys.
-Over the next two years we are partnering with Australia’s science agency, CSIRO, to facilitate our community surveys through their ‘Local Voices’ project.
+From 2018 to 2020, we are partnering with Australia’s science agency, CSIRO, to facilitate our community surveys through their ‘Local Voices’ project.

 Local Voices provides the communities neighbouring Port Waratah a way to confidentially express their views and experiences.
 This helps us understand and address the issues that matter most to our community.

-The report from the Anchor survey, conducted in late 2018, can be found here.
+The reports from the Anchor Survey conducted in late 2018, as well as the key results from Pulse Survey #1, can be found on the CSIRO Local Voices website here.